 Getting there and away

 Chiang Mai International is the nearest airport.
 Domestic connections are available from other major tourist destinations in Thailand to Chiang Mai.
 From Chiang Mai, there are several options to get to Chiang Dao.
 You could choose between a private taxi, bus services that operate several times a day or a self-driven cab.
 It takes a little more than an hour to get to Chiang Dao from Chiang Mai.

 The entrance fee should cost you around 200 baht along with vehicle charges if you’re taking your own vehicle in.

 Climbing Doi Chiang Dao Thailand - Special Tips

-Trail running: Chiang Dao is a favoured mountain for trail running so make the most of your trip by getting in touch with local clubs that organize trail runs on the mountain.
+Chiang Dao is a favoured mountain for trail running so make the most of your trip by getting in touch with local clubs that organise trail runs on the mountain.
 With its spectacular ridges, rock walls and sheer cliffs, Doi Chiang Dao is considered by many to be a great spot for the sport.